Bikkichan/project_test/README.md

 conda activate envname
 ```

-Export an environment to a YAML file that can be read on Windows, macOS, and Linux
+Export an environment modules to a txt file that can be read on Windows, macOS, and Linux
 ```
-conda env export --name envname > envname.yml
+pip freeze > requirements.txt
 ```

 # Questions